 We have to recognise that some letting agencies have been exploiting the deficiencies in the housing market.
 As everyone does, I acknowledge that the property market has changed significantly.
 In many respects, the whole issue of property ownership is in need of review, right across the spectrum, including the relationship between social housing and the private rented sector.
 Interestingly, back in 2015, when Carlisle was hit by floods, the people who were flooded did not turn to the social housing market for accommodation, even though it was available; they turned to the private sector.
 We should recognise, then, that the private sector has a huge contribution to make to the housing market.

-The housing market is hugely significant at so many levels in our country.
-We have to recognise the importance of property as a source of taxation and that many people aspire to own their own house and get on the housing ladder and that it is also a source of capital for business investment but that the lack of housing in the various markets also affects individuals and families, as we all know.
+The housing market is hugely significant on so many levels in our country.
+We have to recognise the importance of property as a source of taxation, that many people aspire to own their own house and get on the housing ladder and that it is also a source of capital for business investment, but also that the lack of housing in the various markets affects individuals and families, as we all know.

 I have concluded that we now live in such a different market that I will support the Bill.
 On balance, it is clearly in the interests of tenants, but it is also in the interests of good landlords and letting agents that act with integrity.
 I encourage the Government to ensure that the Bill preserves a competitive environment for letting agents—that is vital—and that it be enforced in a pragmatic and sensible way to the benefit of tenants and the market.
 I plead with the Government to ensure that we end up not with too much regulation but with effective regulation.